jmontenaro/CML_LLM_HOL/README.md

 Because the applications of LLMs can be quite broad across industries, it is useful to hone in on a particular use case for the purposes of this lab.

-> **Lab use case:** Software vendor is looking to pilot an LLM-based chat interface to improve employee productivity when searching product documentation.
+> **Lab use case:** An LLM-based chat interface kept up to date with the CDC's Morbidity and Mortality Weekly Report.

 ## Lab Flow